 Dating from the Bronze Age (1500 BC - 1200 BC) the ruins of Su Nuraxi developed over the subsequent centuries up to 600 BC when the site was destroyed and abandoned.
 It was subsequently restored by Carthage during its occupation of Sardinia and then occupied by the Romans before being completely abandoned.

 The ruins were discovered in 1950 and excavation was carried out between 1950 and 1957, which highlighted the different stages of the construction of the towers and surrounding village.
 It also confirmed that the complex was a vibrant and important centre during the Roman period up to the first century BC.

 The towers, known as Nuraghe, are the main type of ancient megalithic edifice found in Sardinia.
 These developed between 1900 and 730 BC during what was the Nuragic Age.
-This was the time of the Nuragic Civilization who existed on Sardinia from the 18th century BC to the 2nd century CE.
+This was the time of the Nuragic Civilization which existed in Sardinia from the 18th century BC to the 2nd century CE.

-The village is located outside the perimeter of the towers and consist of around fifty huts built of dry stone walls, circular in shape.
+The village is located outside the perimeter of the towers and consists of around fifty huts built of dry stone walls, circular in shape.
 These would have been covered with a conical roof made of wood and branches.
-Other buildings have been identified as meeting places, workshops and for agricultural processing.
+Other buildings have been identified as meeting places, workshops, and agricultural processing.

 Visitors are able to explore the complex and modern stairways have been installed for this purpose, although parts can be difficult.

 The complex was included in the UNESCO list of World Heritage Sites in 1997.